harvzor/iconator/README.md

 ## How to install

+You can watch a video which shows installation and setup: https://www.youtube.com/watch?v=5AIyf7w47K0

 ### Using NuGet (recommended)

 In Visual Studio, open up the Package Manager Console and type the following: